 You graduate.
 You go to college.
-That’s the end, as far as the general population seems to be concerned.
-No one seems to consider the fact that college may not be for everyone.
+The end.
+At least, as far as the general population seems to be concerned.
+No one considers the fact that college may not be for everyone.

 Guess what.
 College may not be for everyone.

 You know what else?
 It doesn’t mean you – or your child – are an uneducated failure if you choose a path other than college.
 It may just mean that college isn’t the best way to reach your career goals.
 If your child wants to be a doctor or a lawyer, clearly she needs to plan on attending college.

 However, for many occupations, a college education – and the accompanying expense – may not be necessary.

 Before sending off all those college applications, play the role of high school guidance counselor and determine if college is the next logical step for your student.

 Talk to your teen about his career aspirations.
 If he has no idea what he’d like to do after graduation, discuss his skills, interests, and strengths.
 Consider having your teen take a personality or career aptitude assessment and see if the results spark an interest.

 Probably the single best way to determine the best next step for your teen’s chosen career path is to talk to people who are in that field.
 Ask them: